gavincox/gavincox/README.md

 - 👋  Hi, I’m @gavincox
-- 💻  I’m interested in PHP and MySQL
+- 💻  I’m interested in PHP with MySQL
-- 🌱  I’m currently learning clean code and PHP security

 <!---
 gavincox/gavincox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.